denten-books/plain-text/main.md

 ### 3.6 WYSINAWYG (What You See Is Not Always What You Get)

-Ersatz isomorphism leads to the reception of digital text as an epheral artifact.
-Wendy Hui Kyong Chun calls magnetic storage the "enduring ephemeral," which "creates unforseen degenerative links between humans and machines [@chun_enduring_2008, 148]."
-Digital text has a material form, remind us the brightest textual thinkers, but it is also undeniably
+Ersatz isomorphism leads to the reception of digital text as an ephemeral artifact.
+Wendy Hui Kyong Chun, for example, calls magnetic storage the "enduring ephemeral," which "creates unforeseen degenerative links between humans and machines [@chun_enduring_2008, 148]."
+This is not to say (fearing the wrath of textual theorists like Jerome McGann, Johanna Drucker, and Katherine Hayles) that text on the screen lacks materiality.
+Not at all.
+Only that digital textuality is in some real ways obscured and hidden from the viewer, in ways that pruduce a real sense of the ephemeral.

 Automated discourse has gained opacity and depth in several stages: first, by coupling content and control on the surface of removable paper storage media